 MRSA stands for methicillin-resistant Staphylococcus aureus.
 It is one of many strains of a bacterium called Staphylococcus aureus -- or staph, for short.
 Staph bacteria are common on skin and in noses.
 Staph infection was first reported in humans more than 40 years ago.

 In the past, staph rarely caused problems, except for minor skin infections.
 And these infections could be treated effectively with antibiotics.
 But in recent years, there has been a big increase in antibiotic-resistant strains of staph infection, such as MRSA, even in children.
+These resistant strains used to be seen mainly in hospitalized patients or chronically ill patients.
+Now it is found in healthy people, including children.
 For example, head and neck MRSA infections in children more than doubled during a five-year period.

 It's important to know how to help prevent MRSA in children and what to do if you suspect your child has it.

-MRSA is a concern today because it can be harder to treat than other infections and it's infecting healthy people, including children -- not just those with weakened immune system, as in the past.
+MRSA is a concern today because it can be harder to treat than other infections, and it's infecting healthy people -- not just those with weakened immune systems as in the past.
 This type of MRSA is called community-associated MRSA (CA-MRSA).
 That's because it affects people in the community, outside of hospitals and nursing homes.
 And, with more people infected with community-associated MRSA, more children with MRSA have been admitted to hospitals.